Hello. My name is Paul Hayden. I am nothing in this world, and the

 to prove our position, we are still believing a lie if, absolutely, it

 is not so.
-Now in the case of the moon, it is not particularly
+In the case of the moon, it is not particularly

 important whether we know the truth about its constituency or not, but